Updated: January 2026

 • ☐ Arrange home insurance effective on closing day

-• ☐ Book utilities and services
+• ☐ Set up utilities and services

 • ☐ Prepare certified funds or wire transfer for closing